 The goal of J.L.A Garcia’s article, “Better Off Dead,”(Volume 92, No. 1, pp. 82-85) “is to cast doubt on the doctrines that someone’s dying can be a good thing for that person, that some lives are not worth living, and that there can be a right to die.”
 Thus, he argues, we are never “better off dead” and that nearly all human lives are worth living.
 He also implies—but never specifically argues—that there is no right to die.
 I argue that, though we are not “better off dead,” we may be “worse off alive” when enduring extraordinary suffering.
 I also argue that lives deprived of certain goods are not worth living.
 Let us examine Garcia’s arguments in turn.

 According to Garcia, euthanasia proponents deem death an instrumental good because it relieves a patient’s suffering.
-But instrumental goods, he argues, are good only when they “make our lives go better,” and being free from anxiety, or physical pain “is good inasmuch as it yields a less troubled life.”
+But instrumental goods, he argues, are good only when they “make our lives go better,” and being free from anxiety or physical pain “is good inasmuch as it yields a less troubled life.”
 Since causing or allowing someone to die does not make their lives go better, it is not an instrumental good.
-In short, dying brings about no good for a person–since dead persons don’t exist–and thus, one cannot be “better off dead.”
+In short, dying brings about no good for a person—since dead persons don’t exist—and thus, one cannot be “better off dead.”

 Garcia is partly correct.
 It is never better to be dead in the sense that one’s life benefits or improves by dying, and therefore, if death is non-existence as he seems to suppose, no good or bad comes from being dead.
 The problem with this argument is twofold: 1) it reduces to the self-evident and trivial assertion that non-existent persons cannot experience good; and 2) it misconstrues the issue.
 Few persons who desire to be relieved from excruciating suffering believe they will gain from their death by experiencing some benefit, except possibly in an afterlife.
 What they obviously do believe is that, in their present condition, they are “worse off alive,” and this justifies euthanasia for them.
 In their condition they prefer death to life because life offers so little, not because death offers some gain or benefit.
 In certain cases Garcia seems to agree: “When we permissibly withhold or terminate treatment in such cases, it is because we judge that the kind of life that aggressive treatment could secure the patient is not so great a good as to require us to secure it at staggering cost to the patient herself or to others.”
 Presumably, the cases to which he refers are those that employ extraordinary means, though he does not explain why this rationale applies only to these cases.
 Nonetheless, if life is not the only good, as he admits, and the kinds of life secured by certain treatments are not good enough to be preferred to death, then we are sometimes “worse off alive.”

 Next Garcia turns to the claim that some lives are not “worthwhile.”
 This claim, he argues, results from the disparity between healthy, highly educated, refined, and economically advantaged bioethicists, and the dying.
 These professionals judge the quality of life of the dying to be quite minimal, overlooking many similarities between themselves and the dying, particularly their shared existential despair.
 Such considerations [should] caution us against hasty generalizations about the value of human lives.
 Who is to say that our lives, projects, and goals are valuable?
 And if we cannot be certain about the value of our own lives, how can we be so sure about the value of the lives of others?
 This argument is problematic for at least two reasons: 1) it applies only to those advocating non-voluntary active euthanasia; and 2) what follows from it is that we [should] reject proxy judgments of the value of individual lives, not that it is never better to die or that all lives are worth living.
 What he has shown is that by resisting generalizations and proxy judgments we respect human autonomy, a fundamental value according to Garcia, “even if the choices we make are often disastrous.”
-Thus … has failed to show that all lives are worth living.
+So pointing to universal human despair doesn’t show that all lives are worth living.

 Garcia concludes by “rejecting the suggestions that it might be better for someone to die and that her life might be improved by her death.”
 He correctly assumes that our lives do not improve when we die because then, obviously, we no longer [have] experience[s].
 And if life is a good so great that no possible agony, suffering, evil, pain, or torment negate its value, then life is always preferable to death.